 Cost: The holiday collection uses 100% recycled paper for the cards and envelopes and costs as low as $1.50 per card.

-And there you have it—18 of the best places to shop for greeting cards this year.
+And there you have it—18 places to shop for the best holiday cards and greeting cards this year.
 Check out these websites to see which cards fit your design sense and budget the best.

 Christmas Card List (Free Printable!)